General Child Neurology

 Radiograph of his right femur showed a nondisplaced fracture of the distal metaphysis.
 Skeletal survey revealed additional fractures of the bilateral tibia, scattered areas of cortical destruction, and diffuse periostitis of long bones.
 Computed tomography scan of the head was normal.
 Laboratory results were as follows: white blood cell count 8.9 × 109/L; hemoglobin 6.9 g/dL; hematocrit 22.6%; platelets 528 × 109/L; and reticulocyte count 8.5%.
 The direct Coombs testing, uric acid, lactate dehydrogenase, serum electrolytes, parathyroid hormone, and urinalysis were unremarkable.
 Aspartate aminotransferase was normal (37 U/L), but alanine aminotransferase (74 U/L) and alkaline phosphatase (905 U/L) were elevated.
 Respiratory viral testing was positive for coronavirus.

-Child abuse consultants reviewed the findings and became concerned for congenital syphilis based on the cutaneous lesions found on the palms and soles.
-Rapid plasma reagin (RPR) testing was performed and infectious diseases specialists were consulted.
-The patient’s serum RPR titer was 1:512 and the Treponema pallidum particle agglutination (TP-PA) test was reactive, confirming the diagnosis of congenital syphilis.
+Child abuse consultants reviewed the findings and became concerned about congenital syphilis based on the cutaneous lesions found on the palms and soles.
+Rapid plasma reagin (RPR) testing was performed, and infectious diseases specialists were consulted.
+The patient’s serum RPR titer was 1:512, and the Treponema pallidum particle agglutination (TP-PA) test was reactive, confirming the diagnosis of congenital syphilis.
 CSF collected to evaluate for possible neurosyphilis revealed one red blood cell/mm3, six white blood cells/mm3 (45% polymorphonuclear neutrophils; 35% lymphocytes; 20% monocytes), normal glucose (45 mg/dL), elevated protein (61 mg/dL), and nonreactive VDRL.
 Ophthalmologic examination was normal.
-After establishing the diagnosis, his mother recalled that she had first noticed his left lower extremity pseudoparalysis on his fourth day of life, but was reassured after evaluation by his pediatrician.
+After establishing the diagnosis, his mother recalled that she had first noticed his left lower extremity pseudoparalysis on his fourth day of life but was reassured after evaluation by his pediatrician.

 He received 10 days of intravenous aqueous penicillin G (50,000 units/kg/dose every 6 hours).
 Four hours after the first dose, he developed a Jarisch-Herxheimer reaction characterized by transient fever and tachycardia.
 His pseudoparalysis and pain resolved prior to discharge.
 On follow-up, he achieved normal growth parameters and developmental milestones.
 At age 7 months, the serum RPR titer had decreased to 1:4.